mpv-player/mpv/DOCS/man/options.rst

     This option might be silently removed in the future.

-``--opengl-shader-cache-dir=<dirname>``
+``--gpu-shader-cache-dir=<dirname>``
-    Store and load compiled GL shaders in this directory.
+    Store and load compiled GLSL shaders in this directory.
 Normally, shader compilation is very fast, so this is usually not needed.
-But some GL implementations (notably ANGLE, the default on Windows) have relatively slow shader compilation, and can cause startup delays.
+It mostly matters for GPU APIs that require internally recompiling shaders to other languages, for example anything based on ANGLE or Vulkan.
+Enabling this can improve startup performance on these platforms.

     NOTE: This is not cleaned automatically, so old, unused cache files may stick around indefinitely.

-    This option might be silently removed in the future, if ANGLE fixes shader compilation speed.

 ``--cuda-decode-device=<auto|0..>``
     Choose the GPU device used for decoding when using the ``cuda`` hwdec.